 HDS Waypoints, routes, trails screen with Routes tab selected.

-(Note that the method for logging a point in the trail is selected in another area of the user interface by using the Settings Menu and its Navigation sub-menu.
-The Logging type option controls the critereon for adding a point to the logged trail.)
+In the new sub-menu SETTINGS there is a further menu choice, LOGGING TYPE, for the method for logging a point in the trail.
+These same settings are also found elsewhere in the user interface and are described in the section on the Settings Menu and its Navigation sub-menu.
+The Logging type option controls the critereon for adding a point to the logged trail.

 HDS Waypoints, routes, trails screen with Trails tab selected.

 The diplay and record parameters can be easily toggled using soft keys.
 Note there is a global setting for display of trails in the Trails menu.
 Selecting the Edit... option introduces a new window, Edit Trail.

 In the Edit Trail window the name of the trail can be modified and descriptive text added.
 The color of the trail can be changed by selection from a pop-up menu of choices.
 The Create route option offers to create a new route by using the trail points as route points.
 Depending on the number of trail points in a trail, a route created from a trail could be rather complex.